rafaelirangel/Bark-at-airbnb-frontend/README.md

 * A bonus implementation of authentication, which works with a dependency called 'passport' to protect user information and provide secure access for the user.

-## Add a screenshot or video of the project once everything is working

 ## Front-end Installation instructions
 1. **Clone the repo**
 ```